elastic/package-storage/packages/kaspersky/0.1.0/docs/README.md

-# Barracuda integration
+# Kaspersky integration

-This integration is for Barracuda device's logs.
+This integration is for Kaspersky device's logs.
 It includes the following datasets for receiving logs over syslog or read from a file:
-- `waf` dataset: supports Barracuda Web Application Firewall logs.
+- `av` dataset: supports Kaspersky Anti-Virus logs.

-### Waf
+### Av

-The `waf` dataset collects Barracuda Web Application Firewall logs.
+The `av` dataset collects Kaspersky Anti-Virus logs.

 **Exported fields**